Check out the 20 best things to do in Uptown Charlotte, NC ... don't visit the Queen City without adding these fun activities to your bucket list!

 - Not Just Coffee - Uptown has a couple Not Just Coffee locations.
 We visited the Packard Place one (pictured above), but you'll also find them located in the 7th Street Public Market.
 Stop by for their yummy avocado toast, and of course, coffee.
 I enjoyed a cold brew, and my husband had a special coffee that was orange scented (mmm).

 - 7th Street Public Market - You'll find everything from crepes to cheese to pizza at this welcoming food hall.
 If the weather is nice, grab a meal, then head to the nearby First Ward Park for a picnic!

-Where to Stay: We stayed at the Hilton Garden Inn, which is located right by the NASCAR Hall of Fame.
-The hotel had a great city skyline views, although it’s located toward the edge of Uptown (yet still within walking distance of everything).
-There are many other Uptown hotels, from the gorgeous new Kimpton Tryon Park to boutiquey The Ivey’s Hotel to the swanky Ritz-Carlton.
+We stayed at the Hilton Garden Inn, which is located right by the NASCAR Hall of Fame.
+The hotel has a great city skyline views, although it's located toward the edge of Uptown (yet still within walking distance of everything).
+There are many other Uptown hotels, from the gorgeous new Kimpton Tryon Park to boutiquey The Ivey's Hotel to the swanky Ritz-Carlton.
 Check out TripAdvisor for more options (the reviews are super helpful!).

 Have you been to Charlotte?

 P.S.
 Check out all my travel stories for more vacation inspiration!